A popular hiking trail in the Cusco region the Ancascocha Trek to Machu Picchu

 The briefing is a mandatory technical meeting held at 6:00 p.m. the night before your trek starts.
 You will meet your lead guide, review the itinerary in detail, receive your duffle bag, and confirm all final logistics.

-Where does the Briefing take place?
+Where does the pre-trek briefing take place in Cusco?

 It is held at our main office in Cusco (or your hotel, by prior arrangement).
 It is essential to attend to ensure you have all the correct information and gear before heading into the mountains.